codeceleb/INTAL/README.md

 • Calculate the binomial coefficient of very large numbers
 • Perform binary exponentiation on very large numbers or raise numbers to very large powers
 • Greatest Common Divisor

-### PES1201801295.c
-Contains implementation of all the fuctions.

-### intal_sampletest.c
-Contains the client side code to run the implementation file.

-### PES1201801295.txt
-Contains a brief documentation of all the functions.